Volunteer and Service Learning Center

-~J. Joseph Burns, Associate Vice Provost and Dean of Faculties
+J. Joseph Burns, Associate Vice Provost for Undergraduate Academic, Office of the Provost and Dean of Faculties

 Meeting our three former BC students who have moved to Nicaragua and started programs that help so many - like Laura (Hopps, '08), Christine (Ruppert, '08), and Margaret (Nuzzolese, '07) have done - is inspiring.
 I will talk about these three women for many years and will sing their praises with my co-workers for the remainder of my career.